Local correlations of mixed two-qubit states: EPR2 decompositions of Mixed Two-Qubit states

 where $c=\cos 2\theta$ and $s=\sin 2\theta$ as denoted in \cite{Scarani2008}.
 Scarani improved the local probability distribution on EPR2's original construction to

 with the function $f(x)=\mathrm{sgn}(x)\min(1,\frac{c}{1-s}|x|)$.
 This keeps the product form in \cite{EPR2} and leads to $p_L=1-s=1-\mathcal{C}(|\psi(\theta)\rangle)$.

 Whereas, the product form construction of $P_L$ is obviously not optimal for mixed states because of the presence of classical correlation.
-A simple example is the separable state $\rho_s=(|00\rangle \langle 00|+|11\rangle \langle 11|)/2$, for which $P_Q(\rho_s)=(1+A_z B_z)/4$ should be local completely.
+A simple example is the separable state $\rho_s=(|00\rangle \langle 00|+|11\rangle \langle 11|)/2$, whose quantum probability distribution $P_Q(\rho_s)=(1+A_z B_z)/4$ should be completely local.
 One can easily find the following equation is self-contradictory,

 if $f_A$ and $f_B$ are requested to be odd functions of $\mathbf{A}$ and $\mathbf{B}$ respectively.
 Actually, a straightforward construction of the local correlation of $\rho_s$ is

 with $F^{\pm}(x)=\frac{1}{2}(1 \pm x)$.
 It contains a two-outcomes random variable with equiprobability as the LHV.
 The following results will show the local weight of an arbitrary two-qubit state satisfies $p_L= 1- \mathcal{C}(\rho)$, if we choose the local probability distribution with a discrete LHV as